Adoption of your child

 Once the adoption consent form has been signed and the 30-day period has passed, the birth parents no longer have parental legal rights.

-In some circumstances it may be possible for birth parents and the adoptive parents to negotiate to exchange information about the child - at the time of the adoption or after.
+In some circumstances, it may be possible for the birth parents and the adoptive parents to negotiate and exchange information about the child at the time of the adoption or after.

 This is called an open adoption and must be understood and agreed on by all the people involved.

-When the child turns 18 they don't need their adoptive parents' consent to apply.
+When the child turns 18 years old, they don't need their adoptive parents' consent to apply.

-If the child requests and the adoptive parents agree, communication may happen between the child and their birth family before they are 16 years old.
+If the child requests and the adoptive parents agree, communication may happen between the child and their birth family before they’re 16 years old.

-This communication would need to be in the child's best interests and supported by the NT Adoption Unit.
+This communication must be in the child's best interests and supported by the NT Adoption Unit.

 Adoptive parents are selected from approved applicants who have been fully assessed by a panel of senior staff from Territory Families.